Outschool

 US Grade 6 - 8

 Welcome, young historians, to a thrilling journey through the heart-pounding chapters of American history!
-Get set for an exhilarating dive into American history, where we'll dive into the dramatic showdown of the Civil War.
+Get set for an exhilarating dive into American history, where we'll explore the dramatic showdown of the Civil War.
 Picture cannons roaring, armies clashing, and a nation at a crossroads.
-We'll unravel the gripping tales of courageous abolitionists, explore the clandestine paths of the Underground Railroad, and witness firsthand the battles that shaped the destiny of our great land.
+We'll unravel the gripping tales of courageous abolitionists, explore the paths of the Underground Railroad, and witness the battles that shaped the destiny of our great land.

 This class will not be just a dry lecture!
 All the lessons are taught on Nearpod to engage students and provide them with real-time feedback on their work.
 Nearpod is extremely easy (and free) to access.
 If technology makes you stressed, have no fear!
 I'll provide everything you need to easily access and incorporate Nearpod into our learning.
 Our lessons include interactive discussions, quiz games, drawing, and many other engaging activities that will keep students on their toes and help them truly connect with the material.